AbelG13/2025-NBA-Prediction-Model/README.md

 # 🏀 NBA Player Points Prediction Model (2025 Season)

-This project is focused on building a machine learning model using data from the 2025 NBA regular season to **predict how many points a player will score in an upcoming game** with the goal of having a reliable system ready to deploy for the **2025 NBA Playoffs**.
+This project builds a machine learning model using data from the 2025 NBA regular season to **predict how many points a player will score in an upcoming game**, aiming to have a reliable system ready for the **2025 NBA Playoffs**.

 ## 📌 Project Goal

-To create a robust, real-time model that can:
+Create a robust, near-real-time prediction model that can:
 - Analyze player and team trends
 - Engineer predictive features from game logs and opponent tendencies
-- Forecast player point totals using historical and contextual data
+- Forecast player point totals using only historical and contextual data

 ---

 ## 🧠 Project Overview

-This project uses the [`nba_api`](https://github.com/swar/nba_api) to gather real NBA game log data and engineer features for training a machine learning model.
+This project uses the [`nba_api`](https://github.com/swar/nba_api) to collect real NBA game log and advanced box score data, which is processed into model-ready features for training.

-The model is trained to predict `PTS` (points scored in a game) for each player on a given team using:
-- Their **last 5 games' performance**
+Key aspects:
+- Player performance across recent games
-- Opponent **defensive metrics**
+- Opponent defensive metrics
-- Game context (e.g., home/away, rest days)
+- Game-specific context (e.g., home/away splits)

+The model has transitioned to **XGBoost** for its superior handling of non-linear feature interactions, regularization capabilities, and robustness against overfitting, outperforming previous Random Forest models.

 ---